elunna/hackem/hackem_changelog.md

 - Removed shk stealing all your money when you charge WoW
 - Only Black Market can have the "identify any" service

+Firearms training service:
+- Instead of the weapon practice technique, this is now a shk service.
+- Gun shops always offer this up to expert skill.
+- Weapon shops, armor shops offer 20% of the time, up to max skilled.
+- General stores offer it 10% of the time, up to max Basic.
+- $500 for Basic skill
+- $1000 for Skilled
+- $2000 for expert?

+Tinker service:
+- Only gnomes offer this service
+- Allows you to upgrade an object to (usually) a better form, works the same as dipping an item into a potion of gain level.
+- In Slash'EM this was implemented as a technique, but here the service only takes 1 turn (we'll assume the shopkeepers are very good at tinkering or just cheating and using a hidden potion of gain level behind the counter)
+- Base charge is $500
+- Non-gnomes are charged double
+- Low intelligence (under 13 INT) players are subject to $250 price gouge
+- Lower intelligence (under 18 INT) players are subject to $100 price gouge
+- See the database on "upgrade" for a full list of eligible upgrades.

 #### Identify service details
 - All shops:        1 in 3 offer uncursing services.
                     1 in 20 offer rumors